geirolz/SOLID-In-a-nutshell/src/main/java/com/github/geirolz/solid/srp/SingleResponsibility.md

 ```
 Private method `regularHours()` calculates non-overtime hours and it's shared by `calculatePay()` and `reportHours()`.

-New requirement: the CFO’s team decides that the way non-overtime hours are calculated needs to be tweaked.
+*New requirement*: the CFO’s team decides that the way non-overtime hours are calculated needs to be tweaked.
 In contrast, the COO’s team in HR does not want that particular tweak because they use non-overtime hours for a
 different purpose.